Fireworks Over The Detroit River

 Few places in Michigan offer a fireworks viewing experience quite like Mackinaw City, where you can watch the show with the Mackinac Bridge as a backdrop.

-These Michigan fireworks displays are free to watch and happen twice a week from May through the end of September.
-The Labor Day fireworks occur on Tuesday, Sept.
-3.
+These Michigan fireworks displays are free to watch each Saturday from late May through mid-August.

 Tuesday &Amp; Friday Night Fireworks - Mackinaw City, Michigan - Fireworks Displays